 Suicide bereavement can be an incredibly difficult experience, but is not something you have to go through alone.
+Talking grief and loss with family and friends will give you practical and emotional help, but sometimes it may be necessary to get some extra support from a health professional.

-How do I know when I need help after a bereavement?
+Talking Grief: How do I know when I need help after a bereavement?

 Everyone deals with a suicide in different ways.
 Whether you need to seek extra support, and at what point during the grieving process you do so, will depend on a number of things.